nicholas-long/markdown-raw-files-to-zettelkasten-conversion/zet/20221007055535/README.md

   - card is created with links
   - edit with vim
 - `vilink` `viunlink` - visually add / remove links
-  - you can link between more than 2 at a time but i would not recommend going wild with this because it links all of them to each other in a web.
+  - vilink will link one node to many nodes
+    - search for nodes uses text from header and all connections for rich keyword search
-  - you can also unlink more than 2 at a time
+  - viunlink can unlink more than 2 at a time
     - i think that's a decent way to clear some stuff out
   - has nothing to do with vi but is fzf picker
 - `enrich` - content generation process
   - grab any links